MasonRosenau/MasonRosenau/README.md

 ### Hey👋
 I'm currently finishing up my B.S. in Computer Science at Oregon State University!
-You can find out more about me and my experience at [my website](https://masonrosenau.com/).
+You can find out more about me at [my website](https://masonrosenau.com/).
 ___

 Here are the tools I most commonly use: